Scrydon

 Custom integration status shows "Failed"

-Check the error message in the Custom integrations table.
+Check the error message in the vendor detail dialog (and server logs).
 Common causes:

 • dist/index.js has a syntax error